 A Tay-Sachs test may also measure the amount of another enzyme, called hexosaminidase B. People who cannot make either hex A or B have a condition called Sandhoff's disease.

 The Tay-Sachs enzyme test is usually done on blood taken from a vein or from the umbilical cord right after birth.

 A test to measure hexosaminidase A is done to:

-- Find Tay-Sachs carriers.
-People of Ashkenazi Jewish, French-Canadian, or Cajun descent who have a family history of Tay-Sachs disease or who live in a community or population with a high amount of Tay-Sachs disease may want to be tested.
+Find Tay-Sachs carriers.
+People of Ashkenazi Jewish descent, who have family from the Quebec Bas-St-Laurent or Gaspésie regions or New Brunswick territories, or who have a family history of the disease, or who live in a community or population with a high amount of Tay-Sachs disease may want to be tested. footnote 1

-- See whether an unborn baby (fetus) has Tay-Sachs disease.
-This is done early in pregnancy using amniocentesis, chorionic villus sampling, or mutation analysis.
+See whether an unborn baby (fetus) has Tay-Sachs disease.
+This is done early in pregnancy using amniocentesis or chorionic villus sampling.

 How To Prepare

 You do not need to do anything before having this test.
 If you are having this test to see whether you are a Tay-Sachs carrier, you should tell your doctor if you have had a blood transfusion in the past 3 months.

 Talk to your doctor about any concerns you have about the need for the test, its risks, how it will be done, or what the results may mean.